 Monoprice 611705 5Watt, 1 x 8 Guitar Combo Tube Amplifier with Celestion Speaker

-- Uses a ECC83/12AX7 preamplification tube and a 6V6GT power tube for the amplifier section, plus a Celestion Super 8 GBA-15 speaker
+- It uses a ECC83/12AX7 preamplification tube and a 6V6GT power tube for the amplifier section, plus a Celestion Super 8 GBA-15 speaker.

-- Handles frequencies between 80Hz and 10kHz, with hum and noise -75dB below the rated power and 0.5% total harmonic distortion
+- The amplifier handles frequencies between 80Hz and 10kHz, with hum and noise -75dB below the rated power and 0.5% total harmonic distortion.

 The Monoprice 611705 5Watt, 1 x 8 Guitar Combo Tube Amplifier with Celestion Speaker is a well-built amp that allows players to have control over volume and tone.
 Although it may seem that there is not much control, these two are enough, especially for beginners.
 You can always alter the sound through the different controls found on your electric guitar.

 This amp has a small and compact size and it produces rich, harmonic and clean tones.
 It is not loud enough for stage performances but it is surely large enough for practice.
 It's the best low-watt tube amp for those who are looking for an affordable and small amp that has Celestion speakers, or those who want to play the blues.

 - It has a ECC83/12AX7 preamp as well as a 6v6GT power tube

 - Made from synthetic leather exterior with cloth grill for the speaker

 - Capable of handling frequencies that are within 80Hz to 10kHz

 - Has controls for volume and tone